viodotcom/opticks/docs/dead-code-removal.md

 npm run clean:toggle -- --toggle=foo --winner=b
 ```

+### Supported languages

+The codemods are designed to work with TypeScript and they expect the `tsx` parser to be used.
+You can override the parser option from the consuming project to parse code other than TypeScript, but not all patterns might be cleaned up as intended.

 ### Boolean Toggles

 Boolean Toggle clean up works in a similar way, noting the winner accepts a